Resaik/Public_Transportation_Theme_Park/README.md

 # This Project:

-Implements the requirements set by the www.iise.org contest problem 6,
+Implements the requirements set by the www.iise.org contest problem 6 using AnyLogic and custom Java functions,
 a simulation of a public transport system in a fictious amusement park featuring:

 * two different proposed designs for station layouts